"Follow along by entering the following examples in the Lissp REPL.

 ;; Notice the arguments to it are quoted.

-(assign 'SPAM '"eggs") ;The result is a valid Hissp form.
+(assign 'SPAM '"eggs") ;resulting in a valid Hissp form

 (hissp.compiler..readerless _) ;Hissp can compile it,